WaPoco/ft_printf/README.md

 ### What is a Variadic Function?

 A variadic function in C is a function that can accept a variable number of arguments.
 A common example is the standard `printf` function, which adjusts its behavior based on a format string and accompanying arguments.
-These functions are declared with an ellipsis ```(...)``` to indicate that additional unnamed arguments may be passed, like so:
+These functions are declared with an ellipsis ```(...)``` to indicate that additional unnamed arguments may be passed:

 ```
 int	ft_printf(const char *format, ...)